 In July 2018, USA Today ran a story titled “Most people don’t wash their hands correctly, USDA study finds.”
 The United States Department of Agriculture (USDA) survey determined that 97 percent of the time, people were not washing their hands correctly or for long enough.
 In 2020, The Healthy Hands Study reported an increasing awareness of hand hygiene and habit-forming practices, with 77 percent of respondents saying they wash their hands for at least 20 seconds.

 The Department of Labor is committed to protecting America’s workers during the pandemic and the OSHA has been working around the clock to that end.
-Since February 1, OSHA inspections alone have helped to ensure more than 643,000 workers are protected from COVID-19.
+Since February 1, OSHA inspections alone have helped to ensure more than 643,000 workers are protected against COVID-19.

 Since the beginning of the pandemic, the agency has provided extensive guidance to employers and workers on preventing exposure to COVID-19.
 OSHA emphasizes the importance of cleaning, disinfecting, sanitizing, and washing hands in many of its guidance materials, including in guidance for restaurants resuming dine-in services; janitorial cleaning services; manufacturing; meat, poultry, and seafood processing; and agriculture.